blockchain-etl/band-etl/cli/README.md

 - time in blocks has nanosecond resolution.
 BigQuery support microsecond resolution.
 That's why we have `*_truncated` timestamp columns.
 - Calculate balances using logs, message, transfer events. ex. transactions_53_multisend.json
-- Transactions don't have gas prices
+- Transactions don't have gas prices.
 - How to convert pub_key to address.